Hodge modules and cobordism classes

 Since the Weil operator $C$ can be defined on $H_{\R}$, and $S,S'$ are $(-1)^w$-symmetric with $w$ the weight of Hodge structure, we have a {\it positive-definite\1} symmetric form

 defined by

 (see \cite{De1}) and similarly for $S'_C$.
-Here the symmetry of $S_C$ follows from
+Here the symmetry of $S_C$ follows from \htt{2.1.5}{}

-It is then enough to show that $\phi$ is symmetric with respect to $S_C$, that is,
+It is then enough to show that $\phi$ is symmetric with respect to $S_C$, that is, \htt{2.1.6}{}

 (since $\phi$ can be expressed by a symmetric matrix taking an orthonormal basis of $H_{\R}$).
-But this symmetry follows from
+But this symmetry follows from \htt{2.1.7}{}

-So (2.1.2) is proved.
-This finishes the proof of Proposition~1. \msn {\bf Remark~2.1.} The following assertion is shown in a recent version of \cite{FP}: Let $L$ be a $\R$-local system on a complex (or even topological) manifold $U$.
+So (2.1.2{2.1.2}) is proved.
+This finishes the proof of Proposition~P1{1}. \htt{R2.1}{}\msn {\bf Remark~2.1.} The following assertion is shown in a recent version of \cite{FP}: Let $L$ be a $\R$-local system on a complex (or even topological) manifold $U$.
 Let $\{S_t\}_{t\in I}$ be a smooth 1-parameter family of non-degenerate symmetric (or skew-symmetric) pairing of $L$, where $I$ is an open interval.
 Then there is a smooth 1-parameter family of automorphisms $A_t\in{\rm Aut}(L)$ locally on $I$ such that the pairings $S_t\ssc(A_t\1{\otimes}\1 A_t)$ are independent of $t$.
-Here one does {\it not\1} assume that $L$ is {\it semi-simple.} So the situation is quite different from the case of Proposition~1, and the $A_t$ are {\it not necessarily semi-simple.} The proof uses integral curves of time dependent vector fields.
-In the case where $U\eq\C^*$ and the monodromy of $L$ is unipotent with only one Jordan block, one can verify the assertion directly, where the pairing $S_{t_0}$ for some fixed point $t_0\in I$ is represented by an {\it anti-diagonal\1} matrix, choosing a base point of $U$. \msn {\bf 2.2.~Proof of Theorem~2.} By (1.4.1--2), it is enough to consider the case of pure Hodge modules with strict support.
-(Note that any short exact sequence of mixed Hodge modules induces short exact sequences by taking the $\Gr^W_i$, and pure Hodge modules are semi-simple by Theorem~1.3.)
-The well-definedness of the morphism $\Pol$ follows from Proposition~1. \sk We first show the compatibility of $\Pol$ with the pushforward by {\it projective\1} morphisms.
-Let $f:X\to Y$ be a projective morphism of compact varieties.
+Here one does {\it not\1} assume that $L$ is {\it semisimple.} So the situation is quite different from the case of Proposition~P1{1}, and the $A_t$ are {\it not necessarily semisimple.} The proof uses integral curves of time dependent vector fields.
+In the case where $U\eq\C^*$ and the monodromy of $L$ is unipotent with only one Jordan block, one can verify the assertion directly, where the pairing $S_{t_0}$ for some fixed point $t_0\in I$ is represented by an {\it anti-diagonal\1} matrix, choosing a base point of $U$. \msn {\bf 2.2.~Proof of Theorem~T3{3}.} By (1.4.1{1.4.1}--1.4.2{2}), it is enough to consider the case of pure Hodge modules with strict support.
+(Note that any short exact sequence of mixed Hodge modules induces short exact sequences by taking the $\Gr^W_i$, and pure Hodge modules are semisimple by Theorem~T1.3{1.3}.)
+The well-definedness of the morphism $\Pol$ follows from Proposition~P1{1}. \sk We first show the compatibility of $\Pol$ with the pushforward by {\it projective\1} morphisms.
+Let $f:X\to Y$ be a projective morphism of complex varieties.
 Let $\M\in\MH_Z(X,A,w)$ with $K$ the underlying $\R$-complex and $S$ a polarization.
 Put

-We have
+We have \htt{2.2.1}{}

-where the last equality follows from Proposition~1.1a. \sk By the hard Lefschetz property (see Theorem~1.4\,(b)), we have the Lefschetz decomposition
+where the last equality follows from Proposition~P1.1a{1.1a}. \sk By the hard Lefschetz property (see Theorem~T1.4{1.4}\,(b)), we have the Lefschetz decomposition \htt{2.2.2}{}

 where $P_{\ell}H^{-j}f_*\M:={\rm Ker}\,\ell^{j+1}\subset H^{-j}f_*\M$ is the primitive part for $j\ges 0$ (and it is 0 otherwise).
 Note that $(-k)$ for $k\in\Z$ is the Tate twist which changes the weight by $2k$, and $\ell$ is a morphism of degree 2. \sk We denote the primitive part of the underlying $\R$-complex by